Chambers v. Florida: Decision

 Several of the features of this case, such as not allowing defendants to contact anyone, holding them without formal charges or arraignment, and denying them counsel during questioning were common tactics in law enforcement at the time and were eventually rejected by the court in Miranda v.
-Arizona (1966), a case in which Marshall argued on behalf of the United States government as Solicitor General of the United States.
+Arizona (1966).

 Aftermath

 In subsequent proceedings before the Florida courts, the indictment against the defendants was quashed on the ground that blacks had been arbitrarily and intentionally excluded from the grand jury.